blubars/blubars.github.io/_posts/2016-09-14-iceland-trip.markdown

 title: Iceland Trip, Summer 2016
 categories: travel
 ---
+Here's a rough recount of our itinerary.
-Tried to post daily for this one on my instagram/facebook this trip.
-Here a rough recount of our itinerary.
+Also tried to post daily for this one on my [instagram](https://www.instagram.com/blubars/), went okay!
-    * Note: Here is a brief lesson in Icelandic to help you with the names.
-When you see anything ending in 'foss', that is a waterfall.
-Okay, now you're ready.
+> Note: Here's a brief lesson in Icelandic to help you with the names.
+When you see anything ending in 'foss', it's a waterfall.
+Okay, you're ready.

 ### Day 1: Sun 8/28/2016 -- Reykjavik
 * Arrived in Reykjavik, landed 6am